Brian Bosworth: College career

-Bosworth played linebacker for the Oklahoma Sooners for three seasons, from 1984 to 1986.
+Redshirted as a true freshman in 1983, Bosworth played linebacker for the Oklahoma Sooners for three seasons (1984–1986).
 He was recognized as a unanimous All-American in both his sophomore and junior years.

 Bosworth was barred from playing in the Orange Bowl following his junior year after he tested positive for steroids.
 He claimed that his use of steroids was medically prescribed by his doctor because of injuries.

 A strong-side inside linebacker throughout his college career, Bosworth was known for raising his level of play in big games.
 He was regarded as a great tackler, although he was occasionally criticized for tackling too high.
 The winner of the first two Butkus Awards as the nation's top college linebacker, he remains the only player ever to have won the accolade more than once.
 College Football News ranked him No. 30 on its list of the "100 Greatest College Players of All-Time".
 In October 1999, Bosworth was named to the Sports Illustrated NCAA Football All-Century Team as one of only nine linebackers on the squad.